User-750/WhisperAI-Audio-2-Text/Readme.md

-A very Basic Audio to Text Converter.
+A Very Basic Audio to Text Converter.

 This Project uses the Whisper Automatic Speech Recognition AI model from OpenAI.